sylvia1106/idb-managed/README.md

 ### 📚 CustomDB(dbConfig)

-You can define a CustomDB with specific database and table structures first, and do the db operations without complicated progress then.
+You can define a CustomDB with specific database and table structures first, and then perform the db operations without complicated process.
 Here is the demo code:

 ```js
 import { CustomDB } from 'idb-managed';